 Menu

-The Best Vegan Guide to Paris: Where to Eat, Sleep, & What To Do
+Best Paris Vegan Guide: Where to Eat, Sleep, & Explore

 Ooh, la la!
 The smell of freshly-baked bread, café chatter, and the general feeling of romance dancing through the air are all things that come to mind when I think of Paris.
 To be honest, I wasn’t all that wild about going to Paris.
 I figured its popularity was overblown, vegan options would be limited, and it was expensive — I just wasn’t into it.

-But, I quickly forgot about all of that and became smitten with the atmosphere and found an endless sea of amazing vegan food.
-Maybe they infuse something in the air that clouds your judgment, whatever it is, it worked, and I look forward to the next time I can wander down the Les Champs-Élysée.
+But, I quickly forgot about all of that and became smitten with the atmosphere and found an endless sea of amazing vegan restaurants.
+Maybe they infuse something in the air that clouds your judgment, whatever it is, it worked.

 If you can, I would suggest spending a little extra time in Paris — there is so much to do and experience.
 A friend of mine once said, “I think you can spend an entire year in Paris and still not see everything.”
 My feelings exactly.